Git Under the Hood, How it Actually Works

 Running git gc (garbage collection) packs these objects into .git/objects/pack/ files and removes unreachable ones after a grace period.

-So even after “deleting,” your data lingers until cleanup.
+So even after “deleting,” your data dances until cleanup.

 Individual objects (in .git/objects/) are inefficient for large repos.